-Perhaps you use Klipfolio or Tableau to help you visualize the data.
+Perhaps you use Klipfolio, Tableau, or Izenda to help you visualize the data.
 If you have a comprehensive recurring billing platform like Fusebill, that’s another way to access detailed reports and visuals on MRR types and sales cohorts.

 Let's explore some other metrics.